Clara Cleymans

 Clara Cleymans (born 5 January 1989) is a Belgian actress and musical theatre singer.

-She began her career in 1997 by appearing in the Belgian TV series Samson en Gert.
-She made her film debut in the 1999 movie De Kabouterschat.
-After appearing in various productions, she portrayed one of the main characters in the TV series Dag & Nacht: Hotel Eburon (2010).
-She had leading roles in various TV series such as Thuis (2010–2011), Tegen de sterren op (2010–2018), Code 37 (2011), De Ridder (2013–2016), and We moeten eens praten (2021).
-Besides her television works, she had leading roles in films such as Kill Me Please (2010), Groenten uit Balen (2011), and Yummy (2019).

 Early years and education

 She was born on 5 January 1989 in Wilrijk, as the second child of Karin Jacobs and Jan Cleymans.
 She has an older brother, named Jelle.
 She attended the Lemmensinstituut in Leuven, and then the philosophy department of the University of Antwerp.

 Career

 She began her acting career when she was 8 years old, and appeared as Klaartje in a 1997 episode of the Belgian television series Samson en Gert.
 Her film debut came in 1999 by appearing as Liese in De Kabouterschat.
 She had the same role in the following sequels as well, Plop in de Wolken (2000) and Plop en de Toverstaf (2003).